Hellon History, Family Crest & Coats of Arms

 Since the Old and Middle English languages lacked definite spelling rules, Breton surnames have many spelling variations.
 Latin and French, which were the official court languages, were also influential on the spelling of surnames.
 The spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules.
 Therefore, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England after the Norman Conquest, which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled Heylin, Heylen, Haylin, Hayling, Heylins, Heylens and many more.

 Early Notables of the Hellon family (pre 1700)

-More information is included under the topic Early Hellon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) are included under the topic Early Hellon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hellon family to Ireland